-The UI Project anticipates investing in two 3-year awards and two 4-year awards, with one of those awards in Zero-Emissions Aviation and the other three awards in any of the six topics.
+The UI Project anticipates investing in two 3-year awards and two 4-year awards in any of the six topics.
 Proposals should have nominal budgets in the \$1-2M range per award per year.
 Maximum total budgets should range between \$3-6M per award for a 3-year award and \$4-8M per award for a 4-year award.
 Actual budget usage by the awardees is important to NASA and so proposed budgets must consider ramp ups within the team.